 Survicate is a great customer feedback tool that enables its users to trigger targeted surveys at different locations on their website or send out questionnaires via email to different customers.
 They also offer chat surveys.
 There is also a library of predefined surveys that users can choose from.
 In terms of analysis, this customer feedback tool has dashboarding capabilities, CSV and XLS exporting options and NPS analysis.

 SurveyMonkey is probably one of the most well-known survey tools as it used by millions of businesses across the world.
-It is very flexible considering that are about 15 different types of questions (such as multiple choice, Likert scales and open comments).
-This customer feedback tool is perfect for one-off surveys but because of this focus, it’s not suitable for measuring overall satisfaction or surveying customers again after a certain period of time.
+It offers 15 different types of questions (such as multiple choice, Likert scales, and open comments), making it a flexible survey software.
+This customer feedback tool is perfect for one-off surveys but because of this focus, it’s not suitable for measuring overall satisfaction or for surveying customers again after a certain period of time.

 11. ProProfs’ Survey Maker

-ProProfs is a versatile tool used by marketers, trainers, and businesses.
+ProProfs is a versatile online survey tool used by marketers, trainers, and businesses.
 It offers a number of different products including the Survey Maker which is used to capture customer feedback.
 You can choose from 100+ templates and 1,000,000+ survey question types.
 The question bank consists of 20 categories of questions: Net Promoter Score question, rating scale, checkbox type questions, and scored questions being the prominent ones.
 The advanced features like survey scheduling, advanced reporting, analytics feature, maximum survey sharing options, integration with API like Zendesk, MailChimp, etc., make ProProfs’ Survey Maker an ideal choice for all your survey needs.
-The best part is that ProProfs comes with a basic free plan, enabling you to create unlimited surveys.
+ProProfs also comes with a basic free plan, enabling you to create unlimited surveys.

 Online Review Tools